macasinagelza/ChatApp_elza/README.md

   Server is up on 3000

 STEP 3: Locate the port by typing on your browser "localhost:3000"

 STEP 4: Then you will see your code running :>

-STEP 5: IMPORTANT NOTE: Make sure to save your work for any changes you've make and refresh the browser otherwise, your code will get an error.
-Enjoy Coding! :>